Plasma Cell Tumor of the Skin or Mucosa in Dogs (Mucocutaneous Plasmacytoma)

 No, mucocutaneous plasmacytomas are not zoonotic diseases and cannot be transmitted from dogs to humans. -

-Regular veterinary check-ups and observing skin changes in your dog are important precautions.
+Regular veterinary check-ups and monitoring Skin changes in your dog are important preventive measures.
 Keep your dog away from harmful chemicals and avoid excessive sun exposure to minimize the risk.